The Cost of Bad Grammar in Business—and How AI Tools Prevent Mistakes

 This real-time approach offers several benefits:

-According to a study by Textio, real-time writing assistance can reduce editing time by up to 65% compared to traditional post-writing review processes.
+According to a 2025 study by Textio, real-time writing assistance can reduce editing time by up to 70% compared to traditional post-writing review processes.
+What's more interesting is that users of real-time AI tools report feeling more confident when writing, which leads to better first drafts and even greater time savings downstream.

 AI Grammar Tools Across Different Business Platforms